Morse complexes and multiplicative structures: Preliminaries on adapted gradients

-\nd As $X^D$ is Morse-Smale, the transversality condition is satisfied along a small neighborhood $U$ of the local unstable manifold $W^u_{loc}(y, X^D)$.
-Then, after some small perturbation of $X^D$ on $U_y\smallsetminus U$ destroying partially the tangency of $X^D$ to $\partial M$, Condition (MMT) is fulfilled for the pair $(y,x)$.
-Thus, Condition (MMT) is generic among the $D$-adapted vector fields.
-The following proposition can be proved easily.
+Since $X^+$ is Morse-Smale, the transversality condition is satisfied along a small neighborhood $U$ of the local unstable manifold $W^u_{loc}(y, X^+)$.
+Then, after some small perturbation of $X^+$ on $U_y\smallsetminus U$ which destroyes the tangency of $X^+$ to $\partial M$ over there, condition (MMT) is fulfilled.
+Thus, condition (MMT) is generic among the positively adapted vector fields.
+The following proposition can be easily proved by the same method as in \cite{bz}.

+\begin{prop}${}$ It is assumed that $X^+$ is Morse-Smale and fulfils condition {\rm (MMT)}.
+Then the following holds.